 A Respondent may challenge a decision (from the administrative proceeding canceling or transferring the domain name) in a court in at least one Mutual Jurisdiction specified by the Complainant in the Complaint, however in such a court proceeding an IGO may raise its claimed privileges and immunities.
 For greater clarity, nothing in this provision abrogates or diminishes an IGO’s right to claim privileges and immunities as a defense to a challenged administrative proceeding's decision, nor does the IGO’s agreement to this provision constitute a waiver of any of its claimed privileges and immunities.

+UDRP Rules MJ Definition:

+Mutual Jurisdiction means a court jurisdiction at the location of either (a) the principal office of the Registrar (provided the domain-name holder has submitted in its Registration Agreement to that jurisdiction for court adjudication of disputes concerning or arising from the use of the domain name) or (b) the domain-name holder's address as shown for the registration of the domain name in Registrar's Whois database at the time the complaint is submitted to the Provider.

+3(b)(xiii)

+State that Complainant will submit, with respect to any challenges to a decision in the administrative proceeding canceling or transferring the domain name, to the jurisdiction of the courts in at least one specified Mutual Jurisdiction;